NotASpaniard/blackjack-bit/README.md

 Minimal project that includes a Discord blackjack command example and a small bot launcher.

 ## Current state (analysis)
-- The repository currently contains a single starter file `main.js` (previously empty) and now includes a Blackjack command implementation and supporting files.
+- The repository previously contained a single starter file `main.js` (previously empty).
+This repo now includes a Blackjack command implementation and a working launcher (`launcher.js`) plus supporting files.
 - The app is a minimal Discord bot example using discord.js v14 with a `/blackjack` slash command.

 ## Features